Public Health Research Center

-The PHRC proposes a research program to address critical topics for Abu Dhabi in public health science through the development of specific centers:
+NYUAD PHRC addresses critical topics for Abu Dhabi in public health science through the development of specific centers:

 In addition to cardiovascular disease, which is the leading cause of death in the UAE, obesity and diabetes in Abu Dhabi are emerging as major public health problems.
-More than half of the population display central obesity and more than 40% have either prediabetes or diabetes.
-Without intervention, the overall prevalence rate of diabetes is projected to reach 30% by 2014.
+More than half of the population display central obesity and more than 40 percent have either prediabetes or diabetes.
+Without intervention, the overall prevalence rate of diabetes is projected to reach 30 percent by 2014.

-Since more than 40% of the relatively young population of Abu Dhabi Nationals has diabetes or pre-diabetes, this center will identify and validate genetic factors that predispose to diabetes in obese individuals.
+Since more than 40 percent of the relatively young population of Abu Dhabi Nationals has diabetes or pre-diabetes, this center will identify and validate genetic factors that predispose to diabetes in obese individuals.